1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 #### `NodePort`

-Exposes the Service on each Node's IP at a static port (the NodePort).
-To make the node port available, Kubernetes sets up a cluster IP address, the same as if you had requested a Service of type: ClusterIP.
+Exposes the Service on each Node's IP at a static port (the `NodePort`).
+To make the node port available, Kubernetes sets up a cluster IP address, the same as if you had requested a Service of type: `ClusterIP`.

 #### `LoadBalancer`